alberttwong/mongodb-kubernetes-enterprise-operator-quickstart/README.md

 # This is a OCP Node.js base image option.
 Allows me to hot deploy changes while shelled in the pod.
 DEV_MODE = true
 ```

+9. Exposing MongoDB via routes (Optional)
+The operator doesn't create any OCP routes.
+This requires the use of k8s nodeport since MongoDB uses client side load balancing.
+For each replica set, you'll need to manually create 3 nodeports on the load balancer.
+Once that is created, you'll create a connection string that contain those 3 nodeports.